Do You Need IRB Review?

 - Private information includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public (for example, a medical record).
 Private information must be individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for obtaining the information to constitute research involving human subjects.

 FDA regulations define a human subject as an individual who is or becomes a participant in research, either as a recipient of the test article or as a control.
-A subject may be either a healthy human or a patient.
-Examples of clinical investigations include:

 - Investigational drug clinical trials